tepoltlab/RhithroLoxo_DE/README.md

 ### How to run DESeq2 analysis in a jupyter notebook on interactive node

 Running the DESeq2 differential expression analysis interactively is great for fine-tuning code and exploring the data.
 As such, I chose to perform this analysis from within a jupyter notebook instead of writing a .R script to be executed within the Snakemake pipeline.
 This notebook is called `DESeq2_RhithroLoxo.ipynb` and can be found in the `jupyter_notebooks/` directory within this repo.
 To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched a jupyter notebook from within an interactive session on a compute node, instead of from one of the two login nodes.
-Big thanks to Harriet Alexander for providing the instructions on her blog! <https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/> I use a slightly modified approach, outlined below.
+Big thanks to Harriet Alexander for providing the instructions on her blog! <https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/>

 From within the main directory, lauch an interactive session on a compute node and activate the `deseq2` environment.
 (If you haven't already, use the `deseq2.yaml` file provided in `envs/` directory for creating the deseq2 conda environment within your home directory on the cluster, i.e.`conda env create -f envs/deseq2.yaml`.)